- Advertisement -Newspaper WordPress Theme

 Causes of Tinea versicolor

-The The causes of tinea versicolor are primarily related to the overgrowth of a yeast-like fungus called Malassezia.
+The causes of tinea versicolor are primarily related to the overgrowth of a yeast-like fungus called Malassezia.
 This fungus is naturally present on the skin and is usually harmless.
 However, certain factors can disrupt the balance of the skin’s microorganisms and lead to the proliferation of Malassezia, resulting in tinea versicolor.
 Here are the main causes:

-In Uyghur medicine, the causes of tinea corporis are attributed to an imbalance in the body’s nature and blood, allowing external pathogenic factors like dampness, heat to invade the skin’s nature.
+In Uyghur medicine, the causes of tinea versicolor are attributed to an imbalance in the body’s nature and blood, allowing external pathogenic factors like dampness, heat to invade the skin’s nature.
 These pathogenic factors disrupt the body’s natural harmony and contribute to the development of tinea.
 Treatment aims to address these imbalances and clear the pathogenic factors through herbal remedies, dietary adjustments, and external applications.

 Signs and Symptoms of Tinea versicolor